njhowell/puppet-pdk-example/README.md

-# puppet-pdk-example
+# example

-An example repo showing how to setup and use PDK, Litmus and Vagrant under windows
+This is an example repo for demonstrating how to create a module using PDK and use Litmus with Vagrant and Virtualbox on Windows for acceptance testing.